bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 - Headless storefronts are not supported.
 - If the store uses Custom Checkout, then the checkout javascript code has to be manually upgraded to support BODL and GA4.
 - Legacy checkout is not supported.
 - Your store must have a custom domain.
-Your site must be verified.
+You must verify your site.
 - Merchant must enable cookie consent tracking.
 Shopper must consent to browser cookies so that BigCommerce can track shopper actions.